Pyro-C/Pyro-C.github.io/book/ch4_vectors/source.md

         cout << the_number << endl;
     }
 ## 4.4 - Sorting Vectors
-One of the most basic operations you can perform on a vector is sorting it from either smallest to biggest, or from biggest to smallest.
-Take the following vector as an example:
+One of the most fundamental operations you can perform on a vector is *sorting it* from either smallest to biggest or the other way around.
+In this section, we will implement and go over a handful of algorithms that you can use to sort vectors.

+We'll test each algorithm on the following vector:

     vector<int> vec = {42, 22, 64, 76, 16, 8, 99};
+## 4.4.1 - Insertion Sort
-We can try sorting this vector from smallest to biggest using an algorithm called *insertion sort*.
+Let's try sorting this vector from smallest to biggest using an algorithm called **insertion sort**.
 This is a very simple algorithm that we can implement using what we've taught so far:

     for (int i = 1; i < vec.size(); i++) {